Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 - Am I broken—getting old—ill?

 You're not alone in thinking that way.
-And you don't need to "power through it" quietly.
+You don't need to "power through it" quietly.

 I'm Mr Ollandini, Consultant Urological Surgeon in London.
-My job is to help you understand what's driving your erectile dysfunction and guide you to the right pathway—without judgement, hype, or guesswork.
+I help you understand what's driving your erectile dysfunction and guide you to the right pathway—without judgement, hype, or guesswork.

 ED is not one condition.
-It's a symptom with different causes—and different solutions.
-Many men can improve with the right assessment and matched treatment.
+It's a symptom with different causes and different solutions.
+Many men improve with the right assessment and matched treatment.

 Common pathways